stevenmchoi/scroll_typer/README.md

 	- [ ] Volume control: music and sound effects
 	- [ ] Keystroke feedback sound effect
 	- [ ] Difficulty: (speed of visual cues only)
+	- [ ] Pause (tap both ctrl keys)

 ### Upcoming features
-- [ ] Number keys as traditional beatmaps (depicted in the wireframe)
+- [ ] Number keys as traditional beatmaps (depicted in the wireframe) This affords the opportunity for a player with more skill to type one-handed words (words with characters on only the left or right side of the keyboard), while holding down and playing number keys

 - [ ] Full sentences, including capitalization and punctuation
 There is also the possibility of using full sentences, as in a traditional typing game.
 However, double keystrokes with `shift` must be correctly handled.
 - [ ] Custom audio tracks and beatmaps